 As a reader, though, I like to read book reviews.
 I like to start with a summary of the book in question, find a starred review somewhere near the top, and then read through bulleted points – whether before, within, or after the review itself.
 What helps even more is if I know the reviewer’s go-to books for each rating they offer.
 In a best-case scenario, I can see how they rated a specific book vs. how I rated that same book, which gives me perspective on whether I should even trust what they like or didn’t like within a story.
 What if their pet peeve is my narrative kryptonite?

 Have your own thoughts on book reviews?
-Share them!
-Post them to your blog, link back to this post, and then comment letting me know!
+Let me know!